sergey-shandar/public/notes/economy/justice.md

 ## Summary

-In general, these principles aim to prevent gaming of the tax system.
-So people can focus focus more on producing value and help make the economy the positive-sum game.

-There are so many ideas, details, and directions that we can take.
-However, these four principles are a starting point for a fairer, more resilient economy in the digital age.
+In general, these principles aim to prevent gaming of the tax system and help turn the economy into a positive-sum game, where people can focus on creating real value.
+They are only a starting point for a fairer, more resilient economy in the digital age.
 I welcome your feedback.
 Did I miss something important?
-How can we improve these principles?
+How can we improve these principles together?”